Granite Gear Virga 2 Review

 Load Carrying Comfort

-This frameless pack is pure minimalism: no frame, a simple roll top closure, and minimally padded shoulder straps and waist belt.
+This frameless pack is pure minimalism: no frame, a simple roll-top closure, and minimally padded shoulder straps and waist belt.
 Large stretch pockets on the front and sides offer a lot of external storage, and the compression straps work well.
-Unlike some models like the Hyperlite Mountain Gear Windrider 3400, the side compression can run inside the side pockets, allowing compression while still allowing you to access your water bottle.
+Unlike some models in this review, the side compression can run inside the side pockets, allowing compression while still allowing you to access your water bottle.
 While this pack does not have an internal sleeve to hold a hydration bladder, it does have one of the nicest hang loops - it's large with an attached toggle.
-A single center port lets you route your drinking hose over either shoulder.
-A similar, but more supportive option is the L.I.M.
-Strive 50, which has a removable frame and more support but is inspired by simplicity.
+A single-center port lets you route your drinking hose over either shoulder.

 Sizing, Accessories, & Other Versions